mishaturnbull/edgegraph/README.md

 * [ ] Operation flow graph modelling (nodes as operations instead of states)
 * [ ] "Functional graphs" -- attach executable code to nodes and run a graph as a program
+* [ ] Object serialization, save-to- and load-from-file

 These features, as with the API, may be changed or dropped at any time without warning.
 I do have a day job, after all :)